Yoneda Lemma for Simplicial Spaces: Some Facts about Model Categories

 \section{Some Facts about Model Categories}

 We primarily used the theory of model categories to tackle issues of higher category theory.
 In this section we will not introduce model categories as they are already several excellent sources.
-For instance, the reader can refer to \cite{Ho98} or \cite{DS95} for readable introductions to the subject.
-Here we will only state some technical lemmas we have used throughout this note.
+For instance, we refer the reader to \cite{dwyersspalinski1995modelcat} for a short introduction to this subject and to \cite{hovey1999modelcategories}, \cite{hirschhorn2003modelcategories} for a more detailed discussion.
+Here we will only state some technical lemmas we have used throughout.